canvasxyz/canvas/docs/index.md

 })
 ```

-This will sync the application hosted at `canvas-demo-backend.fly.io`
+This will sync the application at `canvas-demo-backend.fly.io`
 into your browser.

 Unlike blockchain-based distributed applications, Canvas applications have